 Writing is the most difficult job for students.
 Most students can’t write an application for leave on their own.
 This is when they seek help from others.
 Yet this is just an example.
 The main point is that writing is very difficult to do.
 Academic and non-academic writing are two types of writing.
 Both types are different in terms of writing styles, and tones.
 But what are those differences?
 What are the elements that differentiate both writing types?
 Today’s article will answer all such questions in detail.
 So stay tuned, and give it a fine read.

-Before moving on towards differences, let’s define academic and non-academic writing.
-Academic writing is something written formally, and that which follows some rules.
+Before moving on to differences, let’s define academic and non-academic writing.
+Academic writing is something written formally, and that follows some rules.
 The target audience of academic writing is academic people.
 It can include students, researchers, and scientists.
 This is because common people cannot understand the meanings of scientific terms.

 On the other hand, non-academic writing is easy to understand.
 Its target audience includes general people.
 Anyone can read, and understand this writing style with much ease.
 It is because non-academic writing doesn’t require any particular skill set.
 Non-academic writing is personal, and subjective in its tone.
 So this was a basic overview of academic and non-academic writing.
 Now let’s move on to the differences between these styles.

-There are many differences between both the writing types.
+There are many differences between both writing types.
 But this article will only discuss the major ones.
 Thus, a brief description of those major differences is as follows;

 Written language is relatively more complex than spoken English.
 Speaking is easy, and writing is hard.
-Academic writing is the most hardest, and complex type of writing.
-It contains scientific terms, and formulae that not every person can interpret.
+Academic writing is the hardest, and most complex type of writing.
+It contains scientific terms and formulae that not every person can interpret.
 Only academicians and educational persons can crack them.
 The range of grammar is also very wide in academic writing.
-It is lexically more complex, and has a varied vocabulary as well.
+It is lexically more complex and has a varied vocabulary as well.
 The scientific terms make it even more complex.

 In contrast, non-academic writing is also hard to write, but it’s not complex.
 All you need to ensure are some writing skills, and you’ll do just fine within this context.
-Gathering the thoughts is the core of non-academic writing.
-Whereas rest of the work for this domain is easy.
-Therefore, the number one difference between academic and non-academic writing is of complexity.
+Gathering thoughts is the core of non-academic writing.
+Whereas the rest of the work for this domain is easy.
+Therefore, the number one difference between academic and non-academic writing is complexity.

 In contrast, non-academic writing is informal in nature and even can be used in digital marketing.
 It can be formal, but it has nothing to do with formality most of the time.
 It can contain colloquial words, and expressions as well.
 Further, it is more like friendly writing to deliver a message that everyone can understand.
 Thus, formality is also a big difference here.

-Academic writing counts for precision of the facts, and figures.
-As the academic professors and students read this kind of writing, it is mandatory to present accurate results.
+Academic writing counts for the precision of the facts, and figures.
+As academic professors and students read this kind of writing, it is mandatory to present accurate results.
 If you try to falsify the information, you’ll be caught instantly.
 Therefore, precision is considered a core element of academic writing.
-The graphs, charts, and data tables should be well organised, and researched before writing as well.
+The graphs, charts, and data tables should be well organized, and researched before writing as well.
 Academic writers must always ensure this precision within their writings.

 In the meantime, data presented in non-academic writing will be factual.
 The aspect of ensuring less precision within this type of writing is acceptable.
-It depends on aim of the study mostly.
+It depends on the aim of the study mostly.
 Non-academic writings can also have precise data in them, but most of the time, they don’t.
-The reason behind this is their informality, and purpose.
+The reason behind this is their informality and purpose.
 The main purpose of such writings is to inform the common person about an issue.
 It can be done either by providing precise data, or false data as well.
 Hence precision is the third difference between academic and non-academic writing.